Stellar proper motions in the outskirts of classical dwarf spheroidal galaxies with Gaia EDR3: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We have used \gaia EDR3 astrometry data to identify stars associated with six classical dwarf spheroidals (Draco, Ursa Minor, Sextans, Sculptor, Fornax, Carina) at their outermost radii.
 Using a gaussian mixture model to describe the proper motion distributions for the member stars and for the background of each dSph, we identify a substantial population of candidate associations for each dSph.
 All of our astrometric members are consistent with the color-magnitude diagrams for each dSph.

-From our sample of possible astrometric members identified with \gaia EDR3, focusing specifically on stars with a membership probably $P_{PM} \geq 50\%$, we cross-match with radial velocity (RV) samples in the literature.
+In summary, we identify a list of extra-tidal candidates ($P_{PM} \geq 90\%$) in all six dSphs.
+We find 18 extra-tidal candidates in Draco, 95 extra-tidal candidates in Ursa Minor, 40 extra-tidal candidates in Sextans, 334 extra-tidal candidates in Sculptor, 844 extra-tidal candidates in Fornax, and 39 extra-tidal candidates in Carina.
+We use simulation to calculate that $0.16\%$ of the Milky Way stars pass the $P_{PM} \geq 90\%$ cut, and suggest that our extra-tidal candidates to likely be a real feature.

+Since our methodology for assigning membership probabilities does not include any information on radial velocity (RV) or distance, when cross-matching with RV samples and RR Lyrae catalogs in the literature, we use $P_{PM} \geq 50\%$ stars to include more matches.

 Using this cross-match, we identify a list of candidates outside the King limiting radius in all six dSphs consisent with both RV and astrometry data.
 From this radial velocity matching, we find 4 candidates in Draco, 2 in Ursa Minor, 8 in Sextans, 2 in Sculptor, 12 in Fornax and 5 in Carina, indicating that these stars are associated with their respective dSphs at high probability.
 This provides strong kinematic evidence for the existence of member stars associated with the dSphs outside of their classical stellar King limiting radius.

 In order to further improve membership assessment, we have additionally cross-matched our samples of candidates to RR Lyrae catalogs.
 Restricting to stars with astrometric membership probability of $P_{PM} \geq 50\%$, we find 1 RR Lyrae candidate outside the limiting radius in both Sculptor and Fornax.
 We find 2 such candidate for Draco, 9 for Ursa Minor, and 7 for Sextans.
 No matches with our $P_{PM} \geq 50\%$ catalog were found outside the limiting radius for Carina.